devorahst/DragonflyProject/README.md

 **Create environments**

 You will need to create 2 different conda environments before proceeding.
-Do this by following the instructions in [environments](./environments/).
+Do this by changing directories to and following the instructions in [environments](./environments/).

 #######################################################################################

 **Trim the data**

-After obtaining the raw data and placing it in the ephem_raw_data and odonata_raw_data directories respectively, follow the instructions in [trim_data](./trim_data/).
+After obtaining the raw data and placing it in the ephem_raw_data and odonata_raw_data directories respectively, change directory to and follow the instructions in [trim_data](./trim_data/).

 #######################################################################################

 **Run the assembly**

-Follow the directions in [assembly](./assembly/).
+Change directory to and follow the directions in [assembly](./assembly/).

 #######################################################################################

 **Concatenate and rename data**

-After all of the data has finished being run through the assembler, follow the instructions in [name_changing](./name_changing/).
+After all of the data has finished being run through the assembler, change directory to and follow the instructions in [name_changing](./name_changing/).

 #######################################################################################

 **Figure 2**

-To recreate figure 2, follow the instructions in [create_figure2](./create_figure2/).
+To recreate figure 2, change directory to and follow the instructions in [create_figure2](./create_figure2/).

 #######################################################################################

 **Figure 3**

-To recreate figure 3, follow the instructions in [create_figure3](./create_figure3/).
+To recreate figure 3, change directory to and follow the instructions in [create_figure3](./create_figure3/).

 #######################################################################################